Rank-2 $U(1)$ spin liquid on the breathing pyrochlore lattice

-{\it Quantum effects}.
-The quantum limit of R2--U1 gauge theories has already been studied as a field theory \cite{PretkoPRB16,PretkoPRB17,PremPRB18}.
-Like quantum analogues of spin ice \cite{hermele04PRB,benton12-PRB86}, spin--liquids described by higher--rank electrodynamics support gapless emergent photons \cite{PretkoPRB16,PretkoPRB17,PremPRB18}.
-These modify, but do not eliminate, the singular features observed in scattering at finite temperature \cite{benton12-PRB86,PremPRB18}.
-And while the microscopic study of quantum effects lies outside the scope of this Letter, results for frustrated quantum spin ice \cite{taillefumier17,benton18-PRL121} suggest that the tensor field--theory derived, Eq.~(\ref{eq:Ematrix}), will prove a useful guide to the quantum limit of the problem.
+The quantum limit of R2--U1 gauge theories has already been studied as a continuum field theory, and is qualitatively very similar to QSI \cite{PretkoPRB16,PretkoPRB17,PremPRB18}.
+The lowest lying excitations are gapless emergent photons which modify, but do not eliminate, the singular features observed in scattering \cite{benton12-PRB86,PremPRB18}.
+The microscopic study of quantum effects in Eq.~(\ref{eq:H}) lies outside the scope of this Letter.
+However we anticipate that coherent gauge fluctuations will be confined to an even lower temperature scale than in QSI, by the fact that the magnetic field $B_{ij}$ is an extended object, involving third--order derivatives of $A_{ij}$ \cite{PretkoPRB16,PretkoPRB17}.
+For this reason the classical theory developed here should prove sufficient to interpret experiments searching for an \mbox{R2--U1} in a BP material.

-{\it Summary and perspectives.} In this Letter, we have used a combination of analytic field theory and classical Monte Carlo simulation to show how a \mbox{rank--2} $U(1)$ [\mbox{R2--U1}] spin liquid, a state described by a higher--rank generalisation of electrodynamics, can arise in a pyrochlore magnet with breathing anisotropy and Dzyaloshinskii--Moriya interactions [Fig.~\ref{fig:breathing.lattice}].
-These results provide a concrete starting point for the experimental search for higher--rank gauge theories, which support fracton excitations, and clarify the type of neutron scattering experiment which would be needed to resolve the 4--fold pinch points (4FPP) of a R2--U1 spin liquid.
+{\it Summary and perspectives.} In this Letter, we have used a combination of analytic field theory and classical Monte Carlo simulation to show how a \mbox{rank--2} $U(1)$ [\mbox{R2--U1}] spin liquid, a state described by a higher--rank generalisation of electrodynamics, can arise in a pyrochlore magnet with breathing anisotropy and Dzyaloshinskii--Moriya interactions, Eq.~(\ref{eq:H}) [cf. Fig.~\ref{fig:4FPP}].
+These results provide a concrete starting point for the experimental search for higher--rank gauge theories, and clarify the type of neutron scattering experiment which would be needed to resolve the 4--fold pinch points (4FPP) of a \mbox{R2--U1} spin liquid [cf.~Fig.~\ref{fig:Sq.MC}].

+This work opens a number of interesting perspectives.
+On the experimental side, we identify Yb based breathing--pyrochlore materials as potential candidates for a \mbox{R2--U1} spin liquid state.
+On the theoretical side, determining the quantum ground state of Eq.~(\ref{eq:H}), should ultimately prove tractable, since breathing anisotropy provides a natural control parameter for both perturbative \cite{canal98-PRL80,canals00-PRB61} and variational approaches \cite{benton18-PRL121}.
+And, while the model studied here does not correspond to a fracton stabilizer code upon Higgsing \cite{BulmashPRB2018,MaPRB2018}, the parital--confinement mechanism used to eliminate selected components of the tensorial electric field is very versatile, and easily adapted to generate other versions of \mbox{R2--U1} theory \cite{Han-Owen-unpublished}.